 In the run up to mobilisation, site restrictions arose that posed challenges for the VolkerGround Engineering team.
 The size of the entry gates were such that, for the team’s rig to access the site, the rig had to be taken off the low loader on the highway and tracked onto site, using plywood to protect the road surface.

 In the second phase of the works the VolkerGround Engineering team revised its choice of rig, choosing a smaller option.
 This was particularly beneficial as the second phase took place in a tighter area.
-An additional benefit of this was that other ground works could continue on site while VolkerGround Engineering’s CFA piling took place.
+An additional benefit was that other ground works could continue on site while VolkerGround Engineering’s CFA piling took place.

 Site manager Scott Lindsay said: “We would like to take this opportunity to thank VolkerGround Engineering.